Montana-Media-Arts/webDesignFall2024/_docs/topic-06/06-text-types/08-page.md

 <div class="divider-heading"></div>

 You can use the `size` attribute to set the display (in character widths) for the text input box.
-For example, the "birth year" input allow only four characters.
+For example, the "birth year" input allows only four characters.
 If the size attribute is set to 4 as well, the textbox visually changes to allow only 4 characters.

 <div class="code-heading">